fallais/tweg/README.md

 So, we can get the first `2 bit` of the binary representation of the hidden message.
 Which are `00`.
 This is `0` in decimal.
 That means that this character is left intact.

 Final tweet starts with `A`.
-The 2 bit of the binary representation of the hidden message are removed.
+The first 2 bit of the binary representation of the hidden message are removed.

 #### Second character